-The RPP submitted by MITECO includes a list of actions between system operators at regional level.
-However, there is no reference to concrete regional and bilateral measures agreed with the Member States that have the technical ability to provide each other assistance in accordance with Article 15.
+The RPP submitted by DGEG includes a list of actions to be taken by transmission system operators at regional level.
+However, there is no reference to concrete regional and bilateral measures agreed with the Member States that have the technical ability to provide each other assistance in accordance with Article 15 of the Regulation.

-The Commission considers that the Spanish RPP has to be amended to include the regional and bilateral measures required by the Regulation, including any necessary technical, legal and financial arrangements, as well as the national measures necessary to implement them.
+The Commission considers that the Portuguese RPP has to be amended to include the regional and bilateral measures required by the Regulation, including any necessary technical, legal and financial arrangements, as well as the national measures necessary to implement them.